Sustainability

 Both internally and within the community, the City’s sustainability program aims to:

-• Engage with and educate the community on environmentalism and local effects of climate change
+• Engage with and educate the community on environmentalism and the local effects of climate change

 • “Lead by Example” by increasing sustainable practices in City operations